tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Encounter Loot:** The party distributes the loot from the goblins.
 15 gold, 8 silver b/t Asher, Aarden & Gar.

-**Short Rest:** The party takes a short rest for Gar to recover from his injuries and Asher to regain his spell slots.
+**Short Rest (1 of 2):** The party takes a short rest for Gar to recover from his injuries and Asher to regain his spell slots.

 **Important NPCs**
 - **Gundren Rockseeker.** Captive.
 Hired the party to escort supplies to Barthon's Provisions.
 Location unknown.